Courses

 Charles Brown

 Charles Brown, PE, is a retired chemical engineer.
 His teaching experience includes presenting seminars, lectures, and courses primarily about air pollution.
 His career included air pollution control and regulations (Radian, VECO), petroleum refining (BP, VECO), aluminum production (Kaiser), and nuclear power support systems (General Atomic).
-Degrees include BS, chemical engineering, Washington State University, 1973; MS, engineering with emphasis in environmental, University of Washington, 1982).
+Degrees include BS, Chemical Engineering, Washington State University, 1973; MS, Environmental Engineering, University of Washington, 1982).

 Registration